Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Source: fashionandmath.blogspot.com

-gather inspiration and define the design direction. -
+- Research and concept development gather inspiration and define the design direction.

-quick drawings to explore concepts. -
+- Sketch initial ideas quick drawings to explore concepts.

-create more detailed illustrations. -
+- Refining designs create more detailed illustrations.

-develop precise flats with construction details. -
+- Technical drawing develop precise flats with construction details.

-apply mathematical principles to create patterns. -
+- Pattern make apply mathematical principles to create patterns.

-create final patterns and technical specifications.
+- Production preparation create final patterns and technical specifications.

 Conclusion